bso613/WineSnobs/README.md

 - Examine Switzerland - identify outliers? *Completed*
 - create an average $/PTS for each country
 2. Which country has the highest amount of wines reviewed
 3. Which wine critic gives the highest average score
+- which critic has mos expensive avg rated wine and who has least
 4. Is the a correlation between volume of reviews and average score
 5. Which wine varietal has the highest average score
 6. Which critic has the highest amount of reviews